hngx-org/Metal-food-backend/CONTRIBUTING.md

 ## 11. Submit your changes for review

 Go to the project repo on GitHub, Click on the `Compare & pull request` button.
 THIS TIME, PLEASE COMPARE AND SEND PR TO NEW_DEFAULT BRANCH, ONCE PR IS SENT, PLEASE STANDBY AND WAIT FOR REVIEW.
-DON'T MERGE YOURSELF.You will get a notification email once the changes have been merged.
+DON'T MERGE YOURSELF.YOU WILL GET A NOTIFICATION EMAIL ONCE THE CHANGES HAVE BEEN MERGED.
 THANKS...